 However, you need to be aware of possible problems that can sometimes occur in natural gas furnaces—especially units that don’t receive proper maintenance—so you will know when to act to stop potential health risks.
 In this post, we’ll explain some issues that can lead to danger in your gas furnace.
 Call for professional help to deal with these problems.
-For gas furnace repair in Holly Springs, NC, contact Ideal Services Heating & Cooling.
+For gas furnace repair in Holly Springs, NC, contact Ideal Services for all your heating and cooling service needs.
 We deliver swift and effective service to keep you and your family safe.

 Potentially hazardous gas furnace problems

 - Cracked heat exchangers: Heat exchangers are metal chambers that transfer the heat of combustion gas to the air.
 If corrosion affects the exchangers (which can occur because of age or improper venting), they can develop cracks.
 Cracks will allow carbon monoxide exhaust gas to escape into the cabinet and possibly your living spaces.
 Carbon monoxide is colorless, odorless… and also toxic and highly combustible.
 If you hear clicking or rattling noises from your furnace, call for repairs, since it might be heat exchanger issues.

 - Failed thermocoupler: The thermocouple detects if the pilot light of your furnace is lit, and will shut off the gas line if the pilot goes out unexpectedly.
 This prevents unburned gas from flooding the combustion chamber.
 If the thermocouple fails, the gas build-up can turn into an explosion hazard.
 Regular maintenance will prevent this by installing a new thermocouple if the old one seems on the verge of failing.